 - problems with the reproductive tract, like blocked or damaged fallopian tubes, scarring of the uterine lining, polyps or fibroids in the uterus, and endometriosis

 - sexually transmitted diseases, like chlamydia and gonorrhea, that can cause tubal blockages

-- smoking, drinking alcohol, or using recreational drugs like cocaine and marijuana
+- excessive caffeine, any smoking or alcohol, or recreational drugs like cocaine and marijuana

 - certain medications like antidepressants, tranquilizers, calcium channel blockers, narcotics, and anti-cancer drugs

 - chronic medical conditions like kidney disease, liver disease, sickle cell disease, HIV/AIDS, and hepatitis B or C

 Your doctor will begin with a medical history about your menstrual cycle, past illnesses, sexually transmitted diseases, surgeries, and any drugs you are taking.

 The next step is usually a pelvic exam to make sure your reproductive tract (vagina, uterus, and ovaries) is normal and blood tests to measure your hormone levels.
 Your partner will also have a semen analysis and medical history.
 Depending on what these tests find, your doctor may do further tests, including one to make sure your fallopian tubes are not blocked.